 To evaluate how similar or different data values of different types are, Tamr Core offers the following similarity functions.

 This function applies to text values and represents the cosine similarity between two "bags of words", with a similarity range of [0, 1].
 When used in a blocking model, it generates all pairs with a similarity greater than or equal to the specified threshold with no missing pairs.

-You can select whether to use TF-IDF for word weighting, or to leave the tokens equally weighted.
+You can select whether to use IDF (inverse document frequency) for word weighting, or to leave the tokens equally weighted.

 - IDF is the default, with binary TF.
 That is, TF can only be 1 (for mentioned tokens) and 0 (for absent tokens).
 As a result, the machine learning model ignores the frequency of terms beyond a single mention.